A-Ahmed100216/Week4_PythonAI/README.md

 ```python
 print(os.uname())
 ```
 3. CPU Count- Counts the number of CPUs in our system OS.
-This is useful in determinng whether the system meets any pre-requisites for a certain software.
+This is useful in determining whether the system meets any pre-requisites for a certain software.
 ```python
 print(os.cpu_count()) # Returns 4
 ```

-* To find out the system path.
-* We can create a customised method and utilise the built in functionality at the same time.
-* Why?
-Not everyone is technical, we need to explain in laymen terms exactly what they are looking at.
+4. System Path - Returns the current directory.
+Requires the ```sys``` library.
+For this example, a function has been created to demonstrate the built in functionality and print a statement explaining what the command does.
+Why?
+Not everyone is technical, we need to explain in Layman's terms exactly what they are looking at.

 ```python
       def current_system_path():
             print(" This is your current directory ")
             return sys.path
 print(current_system_path())
 ```

 # APIs in Python
 * Application Programming Interface